-- 4. Activate "Tablature Mode". - 5.
-If you are not using one of the predefined instruments, set the open tuning of each string using the value fields.

-You can create tablature for up to 12 strings.
-To disable a string, set it to Off, the lowest value.

-6. If so desired, activate "No Stems/Rests" and "MIDI Channel 1-6".
+- 4. Activate "Tablature Mode". - If you are not using one of the predefined instruments, set the open tuning of each string using the six value fields.
+If one string isn't used, set it to Off, the lowest value. - 6.
+If so desired, activate "No Stems/Rests" and "MIDI Channel 1-6".
 No Stems/Rests will give you a score where the notes have no stems and where all the rests are hidden.
-The "MIDI Channel 1-6" feature is described below.
+The "MIDI Channel 1-6" feature is described below. - 7.
+Click Apply.